 Vice President of ISH Joel Espinoza helped organize the pow wow, which is a gathering to celebrate Native American culture and history.
 Espinoza and other organizers aimed to expose students to a culture that might not be familiar to them.
 It also served as a way for indigenous students to learn more about their own heritage.
 He emphasized that pow wows vary because each group of indigenous people is different, including having different types of dance, clothing and food.

 “There isn’t one pan-native culture,” Espinoza said.
 “Native Americans are different across all countries.”

-According to Espinoza, who is tribally affiliated with the Hopi, Pima and Tarsco, Indigenous Peoples Day is important because it highlights a culture that was subjected to intense institutional erasure.
+According to Espinoza, who is descended from the Hopi, Pima and Tarascan Indian, Indigenous Peoples Day is important because it highlights a culture that was subjected to intense institutional erasure.
 He cited examples of times when people were forced off their land, given Hispanic surnames and had their rights taken away from them.

 He emphasized that the purpose of ISH is to bring attention to issues facing indigenous peoples throughout the Americas, including the building of a border wall across the lands of indigenous peoples in Arizona.

 “Our main goal is not just to highlight issues, but also to make people aware of our culture and also to alleviate any misconceptions having to do with our culture,“ Espinoza said.

 He applauded Hopkins for not taking a Eurocentric stance in regard to this holiday.
 He also commended the University’s Center for American Indian Health, which is devoted to serving tribal communities and renewing the well-being of Native Americans.

 At the evening lecture, O’Keefe described some of the health disparities that affect indigenous communities, including mental health.
 O’Keefe’s research focuses on developing suicide prevention, as well as the historical and social factors in ethnic minority communities that affect mental health.
 She explained that part of her research also revolves around microaggressions and how they can negatively impact mental health.